 Before you make a decision, the first thing you must do is confirm your pregnancy.
-We are your best first step as we provide medical pretesting that includes medical grade pregnancy testing and ultrasound at no cost to you!
+We are your best first step as we provide medical pretesting that includes medical grade pregnancy testing and ultrasound at no cost to you.
 Even if you have taken a pregnancy test and the results were positive, it is recommended that you confirm the results with a medical grade pregnancy test.
 You will need an ultrasound to determine how far along you are or whether you have an actual, viable pregnancy.
 (20-25% of all pregnancies end in miscarriage).

 Which abortion procedures are available to you depend on how many weeks you have been pregnant.
 There are two main methods: a medical abortion and a surgical abortion.
 If you are within the first few weeks of pregnancy, you are eligible for a medical abortion.
 If your pregnancy has progressed to the end of the first trimester or even to the second trimester, you are only eligible for a surgical abortion.